weberna/weberna.github.io/_posts/2017-11-08-Information-Bottleneck-Part1.md

 [^1]: For those interested, a rebuttal from Tishby and Shwartz-Ziv has been posted on the given link
 [^2]: There is a slight difference between the entropy rate and just plain old entropy, the difference however is not important here
 [^3]: It actually turns out that \\(I(X;T)\\) is even better than a lower on the 'best achievable rate'... the two are equivalent!
-[^4]: An alternating algorithm called the Blahut-Arimoto algorithm, a similar method is used to solve the IB equations
+[^4]: The problem can be solved by an alternating algorithm called the Blahut-Arimoto algorithm, a similar method is used to solve the IB equations
 [^5]: See (Shamir, Sabato, and Tishby, 2008) for the proof of this bound, as well as the other generalization bounds for IB